open-energy-transition/Oh-my-Grid/docs/progress.md

 <h1>Our Progress and Country Logbook </h1>
 </div>

 OhMyGrid measures its progress at user, hashtag and country level.
 If you use our tools and training courses, we would be honored if you support our KPI.
 Just use the #OhMyGrid hashtag in your changesets or add your user id to our [KPI script](https://github.com/open-energy-transition/OhMyGrid/blob/main/.github/workflows/update-tower-count.yml).
+If you would like to contribute to our development or keep up to date with our progress, take a look at our public [organization project management in GitHub](https://github.com/orgs/open-energy-transition/projects).

 <!-- Progress Bars Section -->
 ## **<div class="tools-header">Community Mapping Progress </div>**